psarando/shire-reckoning/Kings_Reckoning_Rules_and_Deficit.md

 As it actually occurred, the deficit was 1 day 6 minutes and 6 seconds" by the end of T.A.
 3000, and my calculations agree.
 If Tolkien meant that the "deficiency had not quite reached" 1 day at the end of T.A.
 2360, then once again he may have used a shortcut of calculating the deficit for the end of S.A.
-5801, and he would again be 1 day off from my calculation for the end of T.A.
-2360, and thought that Hador only added a surplus of 4m:34s.
+5801, and after adding the Stewards' extra 3 days, he would again be 1 day off from my calculation for the end of T.A.
+2360 and thought that Hador only added a surplus of 4m:34s.

 Tolkien's final statement about the deficit concerns the end of T.A.
 3020 or early T.A.
 3021,